Feo's Stuff

 USA: Rated R

 So there you are, in the dark movie theater.
 Suddenly, on the motion picture screen is a television screen.
-So now you are watching a film of a video.
+Now you are watching a film of a video.
 The video is a secretary, giving her boss a wake-up call - taped, not live.

 Max wants to change that.
 He goes to seedy hotels to meet with underground porno filmakers to look at their videos for license and none of them can give him what he wants.

-The edge.
-The next big thing.
-Something mean, something hard.
+Max wants the edge.
+The next big thing: Something mean, something hard.

 Max is still big enough to be a featured guest on local television shows.
-The interviewer, Rena King (Lally Cadeau), has nothing kind to say about Max, even to his face.
-Yet, her outrage is calm, non-plussed even: Max is simply too small to get upset about.
-Max, bored, finds more interest in Rena's other guests, and starts hitting on radio pop psychologist Nicki Brand (Deborah Harry: DEADLY HERO, TALES FROM THE DARKSIDE: The Movie, DEADBEAT).
+The interviewer, Rena King (Lally Cadeau), has nothing kind to say about Max even to his face.
+Yet her outrage is calm, non-plussed: Max is simply too small to get upset about.
+Max, bored, finds more interest in Rena's other guests, and starts hitting on local radio pop psychologist Nicki Brand (Deborah Harry: DEADLY HERO, TALES FROM THE DARKSIDE: The Movie, DEADBEAT).
 Flustered at being shut out by two of her guests, Rena turns to a television monitor which in fact, is televising her third guest, one Brian O'Blivion (Jack Creley: RITUALS).

-Brian, who dislikes television, refuses to appear on television, except as a talking head on yet another television, also admits that his name isn't his real name, but a name he chose for appearing on television.
+Brian, who dislikes television, refuses to appear on television, except as a talking head on yet another television.
+He also admits that his name isn't his real name, but a stage name he chose for appearing on television.
 It's his way of fighting against the whole medium - which he sees as a growing unwanted extension of humanity's physical evolution.

 Meanwhile, Max has a secret upstairs at his company.
-Before the days of mass market Internet, the big underground, subterranean thing to be, instead of a hacker, was a video pirate: busting scramble codes and watching feeds from anywhere in the world, and even broadcasting them if you had the cojones.
+Before the days of mass market Internet, the big underground, subterranean thing to be, instead of a hacker, was a video pirate: busting scramble codes and watching feeds from anywhere in the world: broadcasting them if you had the cojones.

 Max's personal video pirate, Harlan (Peter Dvorsky: THE DEAD ZONE, TERROR ON TRACK 9 [TV]), has tapped into a signal from out of Malaysia.
 It's brutal and coarse, violent and sexual.
 Max has never seen anything like it, but it's the very thing he's been looking for.
 It's called VIDEODROME and it appears to be a 24 hour non-stop snuff channel.